Written by Jes Gonzalez

 Now that your novel is finally complete, you can pat yourself on the back!

 But your job isn't over yet.
 It's time to pitch your novel to a publisher.
-Along with your complete manuscript, you'll need a query letter promoting your novel, a synopsis to summarize it, and an outline to provide a detailed description of each chapter for your publisher's perusal.
+Along with your complete book, you'll need a query letter promoting your novel, a synopsis to summarize it, and an outline to provide a detailed description of each chapter for your publisher's perusal.

 "What?!" you might be thinking, "But I just finally finished writing!"
 Not to worry.
 As mentioned, Scribendi supports authors at each of the stages of writing, and query package creation is no exception.
-Simply provide us with your manuscript, and let a professional who knows exactly what a publisher is looking for produce the three documents needed to sell it.
+Simply provide us with your book, and let a professional who knows exactly what a publisher is looking for produce the three documents needed to sell it.

 Stage 5: Pitching

-With your polished manuscript and query package in hand, you're ready to submit.
+With your polished book and query package in hand, you're ready to submit.
 Pitching your novel to a publisher or agent is the final stage of writing and the first step to getting it published.

 Once you've decided on the ideal home for your novel, make sure you follow all the submission guidelines.
-Then, send that manuscript away!
+Then, send that book away!
 While you wait for a response, don't forget to congratulate yourself.
 You've conquered all the stages of writing, and for that, you should be proud!

 Getting any kind of response can take some time, so be patient.
-Since publishers and agents receive so many manuscripts, getting published is a slow process even if you receive good news.
+Since publishers and agents receive so many books, getting published is a slow process even if you receive good news.
 As a writer, it's important not to stay still.
 Be sure to keep writing and working on a new project while you wait for any kind of news by starting the process over again.

 Image source: Bruno Nascimento/Stocksnap.io